MEMU requires that you specify in some detail what code/data gets uploaded into what locations in the memory map.

 will cause the emulation to suspend until a line of text is supplied.

 that whenever the program checks key status, the answer is none-pressed.

-This next example is my guess as to what you'd use to start the MTX up and have it use a game on a ROM.
+This next example is what you'd use to start the MTX up and have it use a game on a ROM.
 Note the way we set the IOBYTE, set the address to where paged ROMs appear in the address space, load the ROM image, then reset the IOBYTE and address prior ready to start execution :-

 You might have to type